melikeyogurtcu/movie-app/README.md

  #### [EN]

+# A popular movie application developed with Flutter.
 👩🏽‍💻 This application is a movie list application that uses the TMDB API to list popular movies and their details.